 Broadie concludes her work on Aristotle’s modality as follows: “no proposition or set of propositions is necessary, contingent, or impossible unless something is actual, and although this too may be described by a proposition, its actuality finds no place in any propositional set.”63 She is certainly right that the actuality of the actual is not part of the domain of categorical assertion.
 My suggestion is that, due to the sort of reality that belongs to potency, she could also have said “. . . unless something is potent.”

 Potency is not only an unexercised ability, nor is it a mere possibility that evades being impossible by reference to something actual.
 It is a positive way of being that persists in its own right, a principle of the structure of being.
 Potency does not get its reality from actuality, it is not a mode of actuality, and it is not a negation or derivation from actuality.
-Its positive character is the source of actuality.
+Its positive character is to be the source of activity.

 ***

 This chapter opened with an argument that the change-related sense of potency and activity is also their ontological sense.
 Aristotle’s dialectical method takes us from confused concepts of change to clarity about the sources of change.
 This allows him, in Met.
 IX, to extend these energetic concepts to categorical being.
 Potency and activity are not, therefore, extended from change to being, as though there were a gap between change and being.
-Instead, the terms have an inherent ontological importance.
+Instead, the potency and activity have an inherent ontological importance.

 The chapter then turned to examine the being of potency, first by distinguishing it from other kinds of sources.
 The first step in doing this was to show that, while a source immediately sets to work when conditions are right, potency is a source that requires others, which can be differentiated into agent and patient.
-The second step was to show that potencies can accomplish opposites (the Any-Opposite Principle), but can only do one at a time (the Singularity Principle), which means that at any one time, part of a potency will not be at work because another is (the Binary Principle).
+The second step was to show that potencies can accomplish opposites (the Any Opposite Principle), but can only do one at a time (the Singularity Principle), which means that at any one time, part of a potency will not be at work because another is (the Binary Principle).

 The chapter then turned to examine what it means for potency to be, and in particular the conditions under which potency provides the name of a being.
 We first examined the reasons for thinking that what is potent is, and what it means for it to be.
 It turned out that while “potent” and “potency” both imply being, the word “in-potency,” because it picks out beings insofar as they are potent, most clearly points out the being of potency.
-By examining Aristotle’s account of when something is in-potency, namely, when the being is complete with respect to its potency, I gave a topology that laid out the relationships between different registers of potency and activity.
+By examining Aristotle’s account of when something is in-potency, namely, when the being is complete with respect to its potency, I gave a topology that laid out the relationships between overlapping registers of potency and activity.
 This set up an examination of what it means to complete a potency.
 The process of completing a potency is not a process of alteration into something else, but a free development (epidosis) into what a thing was already capable of being.

 Chapter 5